Value Add Real Estate Property Definition And Strategy

 • Stronger cash flows due to higher NOI

-• Improved resale value that makes it easier to sell the property when the time comes
+• The improved resale value makes it easier to sell the property when the time comes

 • Potential for increased returns on investments